Bethnal Green tube station: Memorials

 A plaque commemorating the 1943 disaster was erected on the station's south-eastern staircase, on which the deaths occurred, for the fiftieth anniversary in 1993.
 It bears the coat of arms of the London Borough of Tower Hamlets, and records the event as the "worst civilian disaster of the Second World War".

 The "Stairway to Heaven Memorial Trust" was established in 2007 to create a more prominent public memorial to those who died in the disaster.
 The memorial was designed by local architects Harry Patticas and Jens Borstlemann of Arboreal Architecture.
-It was sited in a corner of Bethnal Green Garden, immediately outside the tube station, and was unveiled on 16 December 2017, more than 74 years after the event.
+It is located in a corner of Bethnal Green Garden, immediately outside the tube station, and was unveiled on 16 December 2017, during the 75th year after the event.
 It takes the form of an open inverted stairway of 18 steps made of teak overhanging a concrete plinth, and is a full-sized replica of the stairway where the disaster occurred.
 The names of the dead are carved on the exterior and the top covering has 173 small holes allowing light through representing the dead.

 Other commemorations

 Although the deaths were not due to enemy action, 164 of the dead are recorded by name by the Commonwealth War Graves Commission among civilian war dead in the Metropolitan Borough of Bethnal Green, plus seven in the Metropolitan Borough of Stepney.
 All are recorded as died or injured "in Tube Shelter accident".

 In 1975, the ITV network broadcast a dramatised television film about the disaster, It's A Lovely Day Tomorrow, directed and produced by John Goldschmidt, and with a script by Bernard Kops, who as a 16-year-old had witnessed the event.
 The film was short-listed for an International Emmy in the Fictional Entertainment category, but lost to The Naked Civil Servant.

-As part of "TUBE" Art Installation in November 2013, sound artist Kim Zip created an installation commemorating the Bethnal Green Tube Disaster.
+As part of "TUBE" Art Installation in November 2013, sound artist Kim Zip created an installation commemorating the disaster.
 The work was backed by the Whitechapel Gallery and promoted as part of the organisation's "First Thursdays" initiative for popular art.
 "TUBE" exhibited over a period of four weeks in the belfry of Sir John Soane's St John on Bethnal Green Church.
 St John's overlooks the site of the tragedy and was commandeered as a temporary mortuary on the night of 3 March 1943.

-On 1 April 2016, Dr Joan Martin, who was on duty as a junior casualty officer at the nearby Queen Elizabeth Hospital for Children and led the medical team dealing with the dead and wounded from the incident, told BBC Radio 4's Eddie Mair about her personal experiences on the evening of the disaster, and its long-term effects on her life.
+In April 2016, Dr Joan Martin, who was on duty as a junior casualty officer at the nearby Queen Elizabeth Hospital for Children and led the medical team dealing with the dead and wounded from the incident, told BBC Radio 4's Eddie Mair about her personal experiences on the evening of the disaster, and its long-term effects on her life.

+Director Steve McQueen's 2024 film Blitz was partly inspired by this event.